Ancient Origins

 What Archaeology Says

 In 1990, American archaeologist Mark Lehner and Egyptian archaeologist Zahi Hawass excavated the workers' village at Giza — finding bakeries, breweries, medical facilities, and housing for roughly 10,000 workers.
 These weren't slaves; workers rotated in shifts, received fair rations, and were buried with honors.
 The administrative papyri found at Wadi el-Jarf in 2013 include a logbook from a supervisor named Merer who tracked the transport of limestone blocks from Tura — the earliest known papyrus documents, chronicling pyramid construction in real time.
+Sit with that: we can read a foreman's shipping notes, and they make the feat more astonishing, not less.
+A society of bread and beer rations and rotating crews produced the most precisely aligned structure in the ancient world.

 The Verdict